mbjusa/adl.github.io/_posts/2016-04-18-second post.md

     3. and another
 >

-two enters creates a new paragraph
+two enters in the 2 lines above create a new paragraph
 * this is an item
 * you cannot create a sublist in an unordered list.
 * this is the last item